Vaccination and Homeopathy

 Rubella is a mild infection that is normally of little consequence.
 However, a woman who contracts rubella during the first three months of pregnancy risks abortion, miscarriage, or birth defects in her child.
 Before the introduction of vaccination, most people caught rubella as children, which gave them lifelong immunity.
 Babies whose mothers had caught the illness were therefore protected against infection during pregnancy.

-Hepatitis A is spread by the fecal-oral route in person-to-person contract or through contaminated food or water.
+Hepatitis A is believed to spread by the fecal-oral route in person-to-person contract or through contaminated food or water.
 Randall Neustaedter writes:

 Routine vaccination of children will result in untold numbers of dangerous adverse immune system reactions in individuals who have little likelihood of exposure to a disease caused by poor living conditions. ...